CLICK IMAGE TO ENLARGE (+)

 Cold-forming zinc phosphates are used to facilitate drawing, cold heading, stamping or extruding of the basis metal.
 These phosphate coatings are designed to retain lubricants under severe conditions of heat and pressure during deformation.
 The use of the phosphate coating allows increased tool life, faster drawing speeds and more severe reductions of the basis metal.

-Coating weights for cold forming zinc phosphates can range from 500–2,000 mg/ft2.
+Coating weights for cold-forming zinc phosphates can range from 500–2,000 mg/ft2.
 The phosphating solution in this application is operated iron-free to ensure a less abrasive zinc phosphate crystal, which will not scratch dies, score or gall.
 A strong oxidant, commonly nitrite or chlorate, is needed to drop the iron out of the bath in the form of sludge.
 In addition, a titanium-based grain refining pre-dip can be used prior to the phosphate to produce a smoother, more uniform crystalline coating.

 Manganese phosphate is most commonly chosen for its wear-resistant properties.
-The manganese phosphate coating not only prevents metal-to-metal contact between moving parts, such as cylinder liners, camshafts, piston rings and transmission gears, it also has excellent oil retentive properties for both lubricity and corrosion resistance.
+The manganese phosphate coating not only prevents metal-to-metal contact between moving parts, such as cylinder liners, camshafts, piston rings and transmission gears, it also has excellent oil-retentive properties for both lubricity and corrosion resistance.

 The balance of the bath concentration (total acid) when compared with the bath activity (free acid) is critical to control crystal size and coating uniformity.
 A ratio of 5.5–6:5.1 is recommended and maintained with additions of manganese carbonate.
 High iron content in the bath can be lowered by treatment with hydrogen peroxide.

 Iron phosphate is used as a base for paint or powder coat to enhance adhesion.
 Unlike both zinc and manganese phosphates, in which the metal cation is found in the phosphating solution, the cation of the iron phosphate coating is contributed by the basis metal.
-The phosphating solution typically contains alkali metal phosphate and accelerators.
+The phosphating solution contains alkali metal phosphate and accelerators.
 Coating weights for iron phosphates range from 25–100 mg/ft2.

 Application is usually in a three- or five-stage spray washer, but there are some immersion processes.
 For three-stage washers, the iron phosphate has an incorporated detergent system to clean and phosphate in one step.
 In five-stage washers, the cleaning is done separately in stage one, while the phosphate is applied in stage three.
 A seal is applied in the final stage to minimize under-film corrosion.
 Many processors are choosing alternatives to hexavalent chrome sealers, substituting organic formulations which are chrome-free.

-Developments in the area of phosphate conversion coatings have been aimed at lowering operating temperatures, decreasing sludge volumes produced as a function of the surface area of parts being processes and adjusting formulations to meet more stringent requirements for coating weights and coating thicknesses.
-These changes have been mainly to address environmental and economical concerns while at the same time not compromising performance characteristics or quality of resultant coatings.
+Developments in the area of phosphate conversion coatings have been aimed at lowering operating temperatures, decreasing sludge volumes produced as a function of the surface area of parts being processed, and adjusting formulations to meet more stringent requirements for coating weights and coating thicknesses.
+These changes have been mainly to address environmental and economic concerns while at the same time not compromising performance characteristics or quality of resultant coatings.

-Phosphate coatings are economical, easy to use and offer a variety of valuable properties to extend the service life and improve the performance characteristics of the parts being treated.
+Phosphate coatings are economical, easy to use, and offer a variety of valuable properties to extend the service life and improve the performance characteristics of the parts being treated.